iamroot99/party/README.md

 ```

 > [!IMPORTANT]
-> If using party <= 0.1.4 the syntax for the command is
+> If using party <= 0.1.4 the syntax for the command is:
 > ```toml
 > command = ["command", "arg1", "arg2", "arg3"]
 > ```
+>
+> This is incompatible with party 0.2.0 and above and all `party.toml` files must be updated.

 Once the file is ready, invoking `party run` will run your custom party of commands!
 To run a single party command, use `party run -i [COMMAND_NUMBER]`.